 Before entering any public place, you want to scope out the situation.
 If anything looks out of place, or your gut tells you something isn’t right, Listen to your instincts and leave.

-Find your Exit Points
+Find the Exit Points Wherever you Go

 Always Give Yourself the Tactical Advantage

 Call it paranoia; I call it always being prepared.
-When putting yourself in a target rich environment – like a movie theater, public gathering or concert venue – there are a couple of things you should do to maximize your ability to survive a deadly situation.
+When putting yourself in a target rich environment – like a movie theater, public gathering, or concert venue – there are a couple of things you should do to maximize your ability to survive a deadly situation.